- What is auto insurance?

-- Will my minimum liability limits Wisconsin policy protect me if I drive to another state that requires higher minimum liability limits?
+- Will my Wisconsin policy with the state required minimum liability limits protect me if I drive to another state that requires higher minimum liability limits?

 - When I buy an additional car or replace a car, does my policy automatically cover it?

-- What can I do if I have a problem with my auto insurance company?
+- What can I do if I have a problem with an auto insurance company?

 What is auto insurance?